 Ethereum was created, at least in part, as a response to the shortcomings of Bitcoin.
 The whitepaper was published in 2013 by Vitalik Buterin, one of Ethereum’s co-founders.
 In 2014, ether was put on sale, with interested parties able to purchase the cryptocurrency with bitcoin.

-Tip: After a major hack took place in July 2016, the Ethereum network hard forked into two blockchains: Ethereum and Ethereum Classic.
-Ethereum Classic is a completely separate cryptocurrency and blockchain to its Ethereum counterpart.
+Tip: Ethereum Classic is a completely separate cryptocurrency and blockchain to its Ethereum counterpart.

-Perhaps the biggest change in Ethereum’s short history occurred as a result of the Merge.
+Perhaps the biggest change in Ethereum’s short history occurred as a result of “The Merge” which is also known as Ethereum 2.0.
+These were a set of substantial upgrades introduced in 2022 designed to increase the network’s usability, efficiency, and scalability.

 The Merge